Climate change & other environmental concerns:

 - Elizabeth Kolbert, "The Sixth Extinction: An Unnatural History," Picador; Reprint edition (2015) Available in Kindle, Hardcover, Paperback and Audiobook formats.
 A New York Times bestseller.
 A National Book Critics Circle Award Finalist.
 Read reviews or order this book safely from Amazon.com online book store

 "Over the last half-billion years, there have been Ffive mass extinctions, when the diversity of life on earth suddenly and dramatically contracted.
-Scientists around the world are currently monitoring the sixth extinction, predicted to be the most devastating extinction event since the asteroid impact that wiped out the dinosaurs.
+Scientists around the world are currently monitoring the sixth extinction, predicted to be the most devastating extinction event since the asteroid impact that wiped out the dinosaurs [and about 70% of the other species of life on Earth at the time].
 This time around, the cataclysm is us.
 In prose that is at once frank, entertaining, and deeply informed, New Yorker writer Elizabeth Kolbert tells us why and how human beings have altered life on the planet in a way no species has before.
 Interweaving research in half a dozen disciplines, descriptions of the fascinating species that have already been lost, and the history of extinction as a concept, Kolbert provides a moving and comprehensive account of the disappearances occurring before our very eyes.
 She shows that the sixth extinction is likely to be mankind’s most lasting legacy, compelling us to rethink the fundamental question of what it means to be human."

 "Climate Change: Evidence and Causes is a jointly produced publication of The US National Academy of Sciences and The Royal Society.
 Written by a UK-US team of leading climate scientists and reviewed by climate scientists and others, the publication is intended as a brief, readable reference document for decision makers, policy makers, educators, and other individuals seeking authoritative information on the some of the questions that continue to be asked.